Doctors diagnose dementia using a number of different tests.

-A doctor may request some blood tests and urine tests to make sure there are no other causes of the symptoms, such as an infection or a vitamin deficiency.
+A doctor may request some blood tests and urine tests to make sure there are no other causes of the symptoms, such as an infection, anaemia, electrolyte imbalance, liver function, thyroid function, medication problems or a vitamin deficiency.
 These tests are called a dementia screen.

 A neuropsychologist can identify which abilities the person still has and specific problem areas such as comprehension, insight and judgement.

-A doctor may use tests to check the person’s cognitive or thinking functions, such as memory, problem solving, counting and language skills, concentration and more.
-Initially, they may perform a five-minute test, called a mini-mental status examination (MMSE), and might refer the person to other specialist doctors for more thorough cognitive tests.
+A doctor may use tests to check the person's cognitive or thinking functions, such as memory, problem solving, counting and language skills, concentration and more.
+Initially, they may perform a short screening test that only takes a few minutes, such as a mini-mental status examination (MMSE), and might refer the person to other specialist doctors for more thorough cognitive tests.

 X-rays and scans

-Visit the Alzheimer’s Australia website to find out more, or call the National Dementia Helpline on 1800 100 500.
+Visit the Dementia Australia website to find out more, or call the National Dementia Helpline on 1800 100 500.